-- 7.1 Installing the FR in the glider Following the installation instructions should avoid the more common problems, but there is no substitute for testing your installation before attempting a flight that might have to be claimed and validated to IGC standards.
+7.1 Installing the FR in the glider Following the installation instructions should avoid the more common problems, but there is no substitute for testing your installation before attempting a badge or record flight.
 Any limitations or conditions for a FR or PR installation will be given in its approval document.
+For flight safety, the position of displays and operating buttons and controls (including switching by touch screens) used in single seat gliders should be close to sight lines used for lookout and scan for other aircraft.

+7.2 Installation checks by the OO There must be unambiguous evidence that every FR or PR present in the glider for the flight concerned was correctly installed as in 7.1 above with either of two provisions described in the FR's IGC approval document.
+In summary, those provisions are:

+- a.
+Sealing At any date and time before the flight, the OO may seal the FR to the glider structure in a manner acceptable to the NAC if it is possible that no OO will be present when the launch takes place.
+The seal must provided unambiguous proof after the flight that the seal has not been compromised, and the seal must be able to be identified afterwards. - b.
+Pre- or post-flight installation check On the date of flight, the OO performs either: - a preflight check of the FR installation, noting the date and time it was performed.
+The glider must then be under continual observation by the OO until it takes off on the claimed flight, or - witnesses the landing and has the glider under continual observation until the installation of the FR is checked.

-For flight safety, the position of displays and operating buttons and controls (including switching by touch screens) used in single seat gliders should be close to sight lines used for lookout and scan for other aircraft. - 7.2 Antenna placement Look carefully at the instructions for fitting and placing the antenna in the specification for the flight recorder and, if necessary, the specification for the type of antenna used.
-The following general advice applies, unless the specification for your equipment says something else. - a.
+7.3 Antenna placement Look carefully at the instructions for fitting and placing the antenna in the specification for the flight recorder and, if necessary, the specification for the type of antenna used.
+The following general advice applies, unless the specification for your equipment says something else.
+This pair of graphs from an actual .igc file is an example of GPS altitude dropout due to poor antenna positioning or performance.

+a.
 General The antenna should be clear of any object except attachments that are part of its design, and the antenna itself should not touch anything.
-In particular, metal or carbon fibre objects should not be between the antenna and a clear horizon (glass fibre and Kevlar do not reduce signal by very much).
+In particular, metal or carbon fibre objects should not be between the antenna and a clear horizon (glass fibre and Kevlar do not reduce signal strength very much).
 For FRs mounted in instrument panels, the antenna should be placed on top of the panel rather than inside or underneath it, but may be covered to prevent overheating in the sun (check that the cover and any paint used do not reduce the GPS signal).

-Antennas should not be mounted on conductive material (metal, carbon fibre) unless the signal is improved by or requires a "ground plane" (see the antenna's specification).
+Antennas should not be mounted on conductive material (metal, carbon fibre) unless the signal is improved by or requires a ground plane (see the antenna's specification).
 The distance to other antennas such as for a second FR or radio should be over 25 cm (about 10 inches) if possible, to reduce the possibility of mutual interference.

-Safety note When an antenna is mounted on a canopy, a connector should be used that will separate under tension (such as an SMB design) if the canopy must be jettisoned.
+Safety note: When an antenna is mounted on a canopy, a connector should be used that will separate under tension (such as an SMB design) if the canopy must be jettisoned.